Davis Schneider: Toronto Blue Jays

 The Blue Jays promoted Schneider to the major leagues on August 4, 2023.
 In his first major league at-bat, Schneider hit a home run off James Paxton of the Boston Red Sox.
 He became the first player in MLB history to collect nine hits, which included two home runs, in his first three games.
 The nine hits matched a modern MLB record that dated back to 1901.
 (Note: The only other major-leaguer to record nine hits in his first three games was Coaker Triplett of the Chicago Cubs, who did it in April 1938 against the Cincinnati Reds.
 Triplett had two doubles and a triple, but no home runs.)
 Schneider set another high water mark after playing in 20 MLB games with a 1.358 OPS over that span, which was the highest in the modern era with a minimum of 70 plate appearances.
 Schneider donated his game-used debut uniform and gear to the Canadian Baseball Hall of Fame.
 He appeared in 35 games for the Blue Jays in 2023, hitting .276 with eight home runs, 20 RBIs, and a 1.008 OPS.

 On May 31, 2024, Schneider hit his first career walk-off home run against the Pittsburgh Pirates, for a 14th inning 5-3 victory.

-Schneider led off Game 5 of the 2025 World Series with a first pitch home run off of Dodgers pitcher Blake Snell.
+Schneider led off Game 5 of the 2025 World Series with a first pitch home run off Dodgers pitcher Blake Snell.
+Vladimir Guerrero Jr. then homered two pitches later, becoming the first team to begin a World Series game with back-to-back homers.

 Personal life

 Schneider's brother, Steven, passed away in 2020 at the age of 26 after an accidental drug overdose.

+Schneider's father Steve, who was in the audience at Dodger Stadium for Game 5 of the World Series, recorded Schneider's home run and the video went viral.